thuyck/flix/README.md

 <img src="https://imgur.com/bAwPfga.gif" width=250><br>

 ### Notes
 The only challenge I had was installing the cocoa pods.
 I wanted to successfully install them, so I followed the direction very carefully.
-Besides that formatting the cells were slightly difficult.
+Besides that formatting the cells was slightly difficult.